Michel-Haddad77/BandUp-Final-Project/README.md

 ### User Stories

 - As a musician, I want to browse bands, so that I can watch their video, apply by sending them a push notification, and call them.
-- As a band, I want to browse musicians, so that I can watch tehir videos, show interest in their profile by sending a push notification, and call them
+- As a band, I want to browse musicians, so that I can watch their video, show interest in their profile by sending a push notification, and call them
 - As the admin, I want to see all the users, and delete one in case of misconduct.
 I also want to browse and add new genres and instruments.

 <br><br>